-The NATURAL GAS manifold pressure adjustments in Tables 18 and 19 compensate for BOTH altitude AND gas heating value.
-DO NOT apply an additional derate factor to the pressures show in Table 19 or Table 20.
+The NATURAL GAS manifold pressure adjustments in Table 20 compensate for BOTH altitude AND gas heating value.
+DO NOT apply an additional derate factor to the pressures shown in Table 20.
 The values in this table are NOT referenced to sea level; they are AS-MEASURED AT ALTITUDE.

 The heating content of natural gas at altitude may already provide for a reduction in capacity of the furnace.
 Be sure to obtain the expected in-season gas heating value of the gas from the gas supplier BEFORE making any adjustments for capacity or altitude.
-Refer to Table 19 or Table 20.
+Refer to Table 20.
 No adjustments to the furnace may be necessary at altitude for certain gas heating values.